An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Background

-Let $\mathcal{\mathcal{U}}_{i-1}\subseteq\left\{ 0,1\right\}^{i-1}$ be a subset satisfying $\left|\mathcal{\mathcal{U}}_{i-1}\right|=L$ and assume that $Q_{i-1}(\tilde{u}_{1}^{i-1})$ is known for some $\tilde{u}_{1}^{i-1}\in\mathcal{\mathcal{U}}_{i-1}$.
+Let $\mathcal{U}_{i-1}\subseteq\left\{ 0,1\right\}^{i-1}$ be a subset satisfying $\left|\mathcal{\mathcal{U}}_{i-1}\right|=L$ and assume that $Q_{i-1}(\tilde{u}_{1}^{i-1})$ is known for some $\tilde{u}_{1}^{i-1}\in\mathcal{\mathcal{U}}_{i-1}$.
 Then, for $\tilde{u}_{i}\in\{0,1\}$, one can write

 where the right-most term can be computed efficiently by the SC decoder starting from $Q_{0}(\tilde{u}_{1}^{0})\triangleq 1$.
-This results in $Q_{i}(\tilde{u}_{1}^{i})$ values for $2L$ partial sequences.
-One then prunes the list down to $L$ sequences by keeping only most likely paths according to \eqref{eq:recursive_scl} for an SCL decoder with list size $L$.
+This results in $Q_{i}(\tilde{u}_{1}^{i})$ values for $2L$ partial sequences \ed{produced from $\mathcal{U}_{i-1}$}.
+One then prunes the list down to $L$ sequences by keeping only most likely paths according to \eqref{eq:recursive_scl} for SCL \ed{decoding} with list size $L$.
 Note that if $u_{i}$ is frozen, then the decoder simply extends all paths with correct frozen bit.
 After the $N$-th decoding stage, the estimate $\hat{u}_{1}^{N}$ is chosen as the candidate maximizing the function $Q_{N}(\tilde{u}_{1}^{N})$.